coder-chekunkov/coder-chekunkov/README.md

 - 🤝 glad to meet new people.
 - 💻 have business proposal? do reach, [email](mailto:chekunkov-work@yandex.ru).

+you can also get acquainted with my [works](https://github.com/coder-chekunkov/coder-chekunkov/tree/main/works), not included in this account.

 🛠 **languages and tools:**

 <code><img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/java/java.png" width="22" height="22"></code>